Bloomingdale-Robotics/Robot-Code/README.md

 # Robot-Code
-Tis is for the teams code.
+This is for the teams code.